AllnD/Google-capstone-case-study/BellaBeat Case Study.md

 </li>
 <li> The highest calories burnt are friday, saturday and sundays, which suggest participants are most active on non work days.</li>
 <li> There is weak correlation on sleep and calories burned.
-Also, amount of sleep is not realted to activity levels.Hence it would not be something to pursue further.
+Also, amount of sleep is not related to activity levels.
+The patterns reveals that work days are main factors impacting sleep, activity levels and hence calories burnt.
+This suggests participants sleep less and move less due to work commitments with an exception on wednesday.
  </li>
 </ul>